 Organic vs. Paid Customers

 Track the ratio of your sales conversions by organic traffic vs. paid traffic sources to see how your investments in those channels contribute to overall revenue.
 In essence, in order to maximize growth, it’s critical to ensure organic or non-paid traffic is continuing to grow alongside paid traffic to meet your profitability goals.
+You can learn more about organic and paid traffic here.

 It’s also valuable to analyze the conversion rates associated with each segment.
 Organic traffic tends to bring in higher-quality leads since people are searching by specific keywords with intent.
 Paid traffic sources can generate higher volumes of leads, but compare the paid conversion rates against organic conversion rates to sense check traffic quality.